canonical/operator/HACKING.md

 next to the relevant content (e.g. headings, etc.).

 The ops library's API reference is automatically built and published to [ops.readthedocs.io](https://ops.readthedocs.io/en/latest/).
 Please be complete with docstrings and keep them informative for _users_.
-The published docs are always for the in-development (main branch) of ops, and do not include any notes indicating changes or additions across versions - we encourage all charmers to promptly upgrade to the latest version of ops, and to refer to the release notes and changelog for learning about changes.
+The published docs are always for the in-development (main branch) of ops, and do not include any notes indicating changes or additions across ops versions - we encourage all charmers to promptly upgrade to the latest version of ops, and to refer to the release notes and changelog for learning about changes.

+We do note when features behave differently when using different Juju versions.
+Use the `.. jujuadded:: x.y` directive to indicate that the feature is only available when using version x.y (or higher) of Juju, `..jujuchanged:: x.y` when the feature's behaviour _in ops_ changes, and `..jujuremoved:: x.y` when the feature will be available in ops but not in that version (or later) of Juju.
+Unmarked features are assumed to work and be available in the current LTS version of Juju.

 During the release process, changes also get a new entry in [CHANGES.md](CHANGES.md).
 These are grouped into the same groupings as